-Auditions will be held on Monday, April 30, 2018 after school beginning at 3:15pm in the MME MPR.
+Auditions will be held on Monday, April 30, 2018 after school beginning at 3:10pm in the MME MPR, and ending at 4:30pm.
 Kids will not be accepted into the talent show after the audition date.
 Please talk to Krissy Schwerin (firstname.lastname@example.org) ahead of time if your child wants to be in the talent show, but can’t make it on the audition date.

 Please have your child come prepared to show us at least a portion of their act.
 All kinds of talent are welcome so BE CREATIVE!
 We have had people in the past do magic, hula-hooping, gymnastics, comedy, etc!
 If they are going to sing, we would like to help them find a “karaoke” version of their song, rather than having them lip-sync or sing along with other vocals (we want to hear our MME kids’ talent!).

 - Acts must be under 3 minutes in length – we can help cut songs, if needed

 - One act per student, including group acts

 - No changing acts or adding new members after auditions

 - If using recorded music, please bring it to auditions